 Then it was simply a case of roasting until cooked through.
 We had a large head of cauliflower so it took about an hour to get it tender in the middle.

 - Whole Cauliflower: We used a large head of cauliflower but you could use a smaller one if you prefer, just adjust the cooking time if you get a smaller one

 - Tandoori Paste: This paste is made from yoghurt, ground coriander, paprika, cumin, fennel, turmeric, curry powder, garlic, ginger and lemon for a full on flavour explosion!

-- Tahini Sauce: The simple sauce served with this cauliflower is simply made from yoghurt, tahini, lemon juice and garlic
+- Tahini Sauce: The simple sauce served with this cauliflower is simply made from yoghurt (use extra in the dip for this breaded fish), tahini (add leftover to this baked aubergine), lemon juice and garlic

 Products from Amazon.co.uk

 - Prep the cauliflower: Heat the oven and put a pan of water in the bottom of the oven.
 Remove the leaves from the cauliflower, turn it upside down and cut away as much of the stalk as you can while keeping the cauliflower together.

 - Coat the cauliflower with the tandoori paste: Place the cauliflower on a baking sheet upside down, whisk together the tandoori paste ingredients and pour 3/4 of the paste over the cauliflower then turn the right way up and coat the rest of the cauliflower with the paste.